Sources: Giants planning to schedule second interview with Pat Shurmur

 Shurmur was one of six candidates who interviewed for the Giants job.
 New England Patriots offensive coordinator Josh McDaniels and defensive coordinator Matt Patricia, Carolina Panthers defensive coordinator Steve Wilks, interim Giants coach and defensive coordinator Steve Spagnuolo and former Denver Broncos running backs coach Eric Studesville were also interviewed.

-The focus on Shurmur began when Patricia, believed to be a favorite of the Giants, was reported by ESPN's Adam Schefter to be the next coach of the Detroit Lions.
+The focus on Shurmur began when Patricia, believed to be a favorite of the Giants, was reported by ESPN's Adam Schefter on Sunday to be the next coach of the Detroit Lions.

 Shurmur, 52, was a longtime assistant with the Eagles under Andy Reid before becoming the offensive coordinator for the Rams under Spagnuolo.
 He then was the head coach of the Cleveland Browns for two seasons, when he amassed a 9-23 mark.
 He later returned to Philadelphia as Chip Kelly's offensive coordinator before landing with the Vikings.

-After the Ben McAdoo era crashed in ugly fashion in its second season, the Giants are looking for a coach who has either been a head coach or had significant experience as a coordinator.
+After the Ben McAdoo era crashed in its second season, the Giants are looking for a coach who has either been a head coach or had significant experience as a coordinator.
 Shurmur has both.

 One source who worked with Shurmur called him a "really smart offensive coach" whose players love playing for him.
 His track record of success in recent years with quarterbacks is among his most impressive accomplishments.
 Shurmur has gotten career years out of Nick Foles, Sam Bradford and, most recently,?
 Case Keenum.